ApeWorX/silverback/docs/userguides/platform.md

 To obtain general information about your cluster, just use [`silverback cluster info`][silverback-cluster-info], or [`silverback cluster health`][silverback-cluster-health] to see the current status of your Cluster.

-If you have no bots, we will first have to containerize our Applications and upload them to a container registry that our Cluster is configured to access.
+If you have no bots, we will first have to containerize our Bots and upload them to a container registry that our Cluster is configured to access.

 ```{note}
 Building a container for your application can be an advanced topic, we have included the `silverback build` subcommand to help assist in generating Dockerfiles.